gohugoio/hugoDocs/content/en/getting-started/installing.md

 {{% note %}}

-##### For Windows user
+##### For installation on Windows

-- Substitute the `$HOME` environment variable above with `%USERPROFILE%`.
+* Substitute the `$HOME` environment variable above with `%USERPROFILE%`.
-- If you encounter this error `"gcc": executable file not found in %PATH%`
+* If you install `--tags extended` version, you may encounter this error `"gcc": executable file not found in %PATH%`
-  - Please make sure you have installed `gcc` command.
+  * Please make sure you have installed `gcc` command and add it to `%PATH%`.
-  - "MinGW" is recommended, it has been tested and built successfully
+  * "MinGW" is recommended, it has been tested and built successfully

 {{% /note %}}